My composing process

 Procrastination and escapism

 For quite some time, I do other things that make me happy.
-From reading, photographing, writing, watching films, listening to music, exercising to spending time with my family and pets. :)
+From reading, learning, photographing, writing, watching films, listening to music, exercising to spending time with my family and pets. :)

 A moment of happiness and distraction